 Can I get ongoing funding from a merchant cash advance provider once I’ve already taken the funds?

 Sometimes it may be possible for an MCA provider to give you more funds, however you must usually have repaid the vast majority of the initial amount advanced before they will consider this.
 Other finance options might be more suitable if you’re looking for a revolving line of credit.

-If you’re planning on applying for a Merchant Cash Advance, it’s worth considering which other finance options might suit your business better.
+If you’re planning on applying for a merchant cash advance, it’s worth considering which other finance options might suit your business better.
 These options can be more flexible than an MCA, allowing you to better manage your repayments in high-growth periods.
-They might also be easier to get approved for, or be able to offer you higher levels of credit if your business doesn’t take all of it’s sales via a card terminal.
+They might also be able to offer you higher levels of credit if your business doesn’t take all of it’s sales via a card terminal.
 You can find out more about them below: